-Precision rifle also involves targets that can be as simple as steel plates or as complicated as “spinners” that have two steel plates at the ends of a vertical bar on an axle, and that must be shot so that the bottom plate flips over the top – a challenge of both accuracy and timing.
-Paper targets might be used, but are generally rare though they can get very creative.
+Precision rifle can involve targets that can be as simple as steel plates or spinners that must be shot so that the bottom plate flips over the top — a challenge of both accuracy and timing.

-Precision rifle is also different from the other rifle competitions described because targets may be placed at varying distances that may or may not be known by the competitor before the match, and can be as near or as far as the range safely allows.
+It differs from the other rifle competitions described because targets may be placed at varying distances that may or may not be known by the competitor before the match.

 Most require competitors to shoot at 25, 50, or 100 targets in any given match, making them relatively affordable from an ammunition and time perspective.

 A successful hit on target means that the shotgun pellets fired cause the entire pigeon to shatter in a cloud of dust, though even a small piece of the target being broken off by the pellets is also counted as a hit.